2035 FIFA Women's World Cup: Host selection

 Although the host nation has not been confirmed, the submitted sole bid was unveiled.
 On 3 April 2025, FIFA announced that the United Kingdom home nations bid was the only valid bid.
+Due to UEFA's boycott of FIFA competitions due to the FIFA Forward Enterprise proposal, it is unknown if an alternative host, which would have to be from CAF, will be selected if the boycott is maintained by 23 November 2026.

 Format

 The 2035 FIFA Women's World Cup will be contested by 48 teams as part of an expansion starting with the 2031 edition.

 Venues

 In its hosting requirements document, FIFA stipulated that the 32-team competition will have a minimum of eight stadiums—of which at least five were existing venues.
 The stadiums would have minimum seating capacities of 20,000 for most matches, 40,000 for semifinal matches, and 65,000 for the opening match and final.
 However, additional changes will be made to accommodate the expansion to 48.
-Manchester United have expressed interest in hosting this final in their yet-to-be built 100,000 seater stadium.
-Other interested cities currently include Belfast, Birmingham, Brighton and Hove, Bristol, Cardiff, Glasgow, Leeds, Liverpool, London, Newcastle upon Tyne, Nottingham, Sunderland, and Wrexham.
+Manchester United have expressed interest in hosting this final in their yet-to-be built 100,000 seater stadium, though reports have indicated the FA prefers Wembley Stadium.
+Other interested cities currently include Belfast, Birmingham, Brighton and Hove, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London, Newcastle upon Tyne, Nottingham, Sunderland, and Wrexham.

 No venue in Northern Ireland currently meets the minimum capacity requirement, with the largest existing stadium, Windsor Park, having only 18,500 capacity.
 Plans for the redevelopment of Casement Park into a 34,500 capacity venue for the UEFA Euro 2028 were stalled and resulted in Northern Ireland withdrawing from hosting the tournament.

+On 28 November 2025, the formal bid submission proposed 22 venues in 16 cities, including some planned and provisional stadiums.
+It's not known yet how many venues will be used for the tournament.
+The bid submission also highlights that 63 million people live within two hours of any proposed venue.